 Post is Listed in Chronological Order When Page is Not

-This is pretty self-explanatory: All posts have a published date, and this information is used to sort them into order – usually from newest to oldest.
+This is pretty self-explanatory: All posts have a published date, and this information is used to sort them into order - usually from newest to oldest (except when you apply a method to have custom posts order).
 In theory, this order is only applied when there is more than 1 post on your website.

 Page, on the other hand, does not follow chronological order no matter how many you have on your website.
 This is simply due to its timeless nature - you probably don’t need to write an About page in May, then another in June to update.
 You just keep one version and that is the only About page you need.